charleymroberts/vx-website/README.md

 ### Visual design

+- **Colours**

-- The **colour scheme** mainly uses #081d21 (a dark green/black) for the header and footer and #f1f7ed (mint cream) for the background of the body, with black body text on the mint cream background or mint cream text on the dark green background.
+    - The **colour scheme** mainly uses #081d21 (a dark green/black) for the header and footer and #f1f7ed (mint cream) for the background of the body, with black body text on the mint cream background, or mint cream text on the dark green background.
 Colours were chosen to provide sufficient contrast between text and background elements and to complement the colours of the header image.
 I used the website [coolors.co](coolors.co) to help me choose colours which go together.

-- The **background** is kept deliberately plain so as not to distract from the images and text.
-The images themselves are quite colourful and busy, and there is quite a lot of text content on some of the pages, so a more detailed background could feel overwhelming to the user.

-- The **overall** design is fairly neutral, as the website will potentially be accessed by a variety of users, so it does not want to be strongly targeted at any one demographic or age group.
+- **Fonts**

     - The **fonts** were chosen to add visual interest and are intended to convey a modern but slightly informal feel, while also being uncomplicated enough to be fairly easy to read.
 I used two main fonts, Special Elite for headings and Mulish for the body text, with alternative backup fonts of Arial and sans-serif specified in the `font-family`.
 Additionally I used Kaushan Script solely for the `<h1>` text in the main page header.
 These fonts were taken from [Google Fonts](fonts.google.com) and are displayed using a script copied from Google Fonts into the css file of the website.

+- **Background**

+    - The **background** is kept deliberately plain so as not to distract from the images and text.
+The images themselves are quite colourful and busy, and there is quite a lot of text content on some of the pages, so a more detailed background could feel overwhelming to the user.

+**Overall design**

+    - The **overall design** is fairly neutral, as the website will potentially be accessed by a variety of users, so it does not want to be strongly targeted at any one demographic or age group.

+**Layout**

     - I initially created wireframes using [Balsamiq](https://balsamiq.com/) to help me design the layout of the site.
+The main components of the layout are kept the same across all pages to give the user an intuitive experience as they navigate around the site.

 ### Accessibility considerations